tensorleap/tensorleap/examples/squad_albert/README.md

 network model that can be trained to predict the answer to a question given the context paragraph.
 This project implements the Albert algorithm using the SQuAD dataset.

-Using **Tensorleap** we can explor the latent space, easily detect unlabeled clusters and handle those with high loss.
+Using **Tensorleap** we can explore the latent space, easily detect unlabeled clusters, and handle those with high loss.

 This quick start guide will walk you through the steps to get started with this example repository project.

 ### Population Exploration

 Below is a population exploration plot.
-It represents a samples' similarity map based on the model's latent space, built using the extracted features of the trained model.
+It represents a samples similarity map based on the model's latent space, built using the extracted features of the trained model.

 It shows a visualization of the training and validation sets where we can see two distinct clusters.
-This means that there is a difference in their representation that might indicate some sort of imbalance.
+This means there is a difference in their representation that might indicate some sort of imbalance.

 ![Latent space_dataset_state](images/population_exploration_dataset_state.png)

 #### *Detecting & Handling High Loss Clusters*
 In Question Answering (QA), the "title" refers to the title of the passage from which the question is derived, one of the titles in the dataset is ‘American Idol’.
-Further analysis reveals that a cluster in samples related to ‘American Idol’ title, has a higher loss (larger dot sizes).
+Further analysis reveals that a cluster in samples related to the ‘American Idol’ title, has a higher loss (larger dot sizes).
-At a glance, we can see that this cluster contains questions that relate to names of songs, such as “what was [singer’s name] first single?” or “what is the name of the song…?”.
+At a glance, we can see that this cluster contains questions that relate to the names of songs, such as “What was [singer’s name] first single?” or “What is the name of the song…?”.

 ![High Loss Clusters_American_idol](images/High_loss_clusters_american_idol.png)